South Sydney Rabbitohs: Main

 In 2022, South Sydney had declared the club wanted to leave Stadium Australia and make the new Sydney Football Stadium as their home ground.
 Roosters CEO Nick Politis said to Fox Sports “I’ve heard other people say they want to play there because it’s their home, The point is we’ve been there since 1928.
 We started with the old sports ground and then 30 years with the old [Sydney Football] Stadium, Nobody else has played there.
 For another club to say we want to go there because it’s our home, it’s not their home.
 The Roosters are the only people that belong there.
 It’s our true home and it’s very sacred".
 Despite Politis' claims, the South Sydney club had used the Sydney Sports Ground as a home ground before Eastern Suburbs and the two clubs often ground shared for the first 30 years of its existence at the venue.

 In the 2022 elimination final between the South Sydney and the Sydney Roosters, seven players were sin binned, setting a record for the most in an NRL-era game.

 In the last round of the 2023 NRL season, the Sydney Roosters defeated South Sydney 26–12 to end their season and deny them a finals spot.
 Before the match started both sides knew whoever lost the game would miss out on the finals.

 In round 3 of the 2024 NRL season, the Sydney Roosters recorded their second biggest win over South Sydney since 1908 beating them 48-6.

+In round 2 of the 2026 NRL season, South Sydney winger Alex Johnston broke Ken Irvine's long-standing try scoring record in the NRL during their match against the Sydney Roosters.
+This sparked a pitch invasion by supporters of both clubs.

+In the final round of the 2026 regular season, South Sydney defeated the Sydney Roosters 50-20 in a match where the Sydney Roosters rested most of their players before the finals.
+The match also saw Jai Arrow make his 100th appearance for South Sydney just before the start of play.
+Arrow had been diagnosed with Motor Neurone Disease earlier that year.

 To celebrate the rivalry, South Sydney and the Sydney Roosters play for the Ron Coote Cup annually.